Larry Nassar's Victims Talk About the Settlement Process: Broadsheet

 “‘I think it’s very, very important that the institution agree to confidentiality,’ he says.
 ‘But if the individual victim wants to [speak out], I think that’s to be encouraged.’
 That represents a shift in the power balance, from the institution to the survivor.”

-I hope you’ll take the time to read Mary’s story in full:
+I hope you’ll take the time to read Mary’s story in full: Fortune

 |Kristen Bellstrom